duneroadrunner/SaferCPlusPlus/README.md

 ### SaferCPlusPlus versus Rust

 SaferCPlusPlus and Rust both rely on a combination of compile-time code restrictions and run-time checks to achieve memory safety.
 Rust leans heavily toward the former and SaferCPlusPlus a little more toward the latter.
-Because run-time checks have a run-time cost, to a greater extent than Rust, SaferCPlusPlus' performance is dependent on the compiler optimizer's ability to discard them when they are not actually necessary (which should be most of the time).

 It's probably the similarities between SaferCPlusPlus and Rust that's most notable, considering they were developed independently.
 Indeed, if you are a Rust programmer you might be more comfortable using SaferCPlusPlus than traditional C++ once you realize the (loose) correspondence between Rust and SaferCPlusPlus elements:

 Rust | SaferCPlusPlus
 ---- | --------------